 This article recognizes the problem of oxygen depletion in the ocean, but only as far as it is related to ecosystems like coral reefs and fisheries.
 Ocean scientists call for global tracking of oxygen loss that causes dead zones.
 Phytoplankton in the ocean produce most of our breathable oxygen, and there is evidence that phytoplankton are dying in the warming waters.
 This affects all land animals and, even, plants.

 Follow some current thinking and lend some of your own.

-Similar to the above is the idea that inversion layers may be trapping pockets of oxygen-depleted air, much luck inversion layers trap smog.
-Also, if you do an image search for “inversion layers in the atmosphere”, you will see that the temperature and density of the atmosphere is not a smooth gradient from bottom to top.
+Similar to the above is the idea that inversion layers may be trapping pockets of oxygen-depleted air, likewise inversion layers trap smog.
+If you do an image search for “inversion layers in the atmosphere”, you will see that the temperature and density of the atmosphere is not a smooth gradient from bottom to top.
 The troposphere is capped by the stratosphere.
 The two mix very slowly.
-So, I would predict that if the oxygen is dropping that the ceiling of the troposphere is also dropping.
+So, I would predict that if the oxygen is dropping the ceiling of the troposphere is also dropping.
 That leads me to my next point:

 Okay, this is my favorite idea and what seems like the biggest possible error when measuring the mass of oxygen in the atmosphere.
 It’s super simple to understand, but first, a little background.